Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-find-unused-code.md

 ## Exporting this data

 There is also the option to export these results from the coverage.
-You could use another tool to then automated remove these lines from your code.
+You could use another tool to remove these lines from your code automatically.

 You can find the export in the coverage window.